semalis/uram/docs/testing/round1.md

     after downloading the executable and corresponding checksum file (right click->save as/link/target), verify the integrity of the downloaded artifact:
       **Note**: `the examples are using macOS arm64 as the example, substitute your platform as needed.`

-      the below will extract arkeod, curleo, and signhere to /usr/local/bin. replace "-C /usr/local/bin" with a different path if desired.
+      the below will extract uramd, curleo, and signhere to /usr/local/bin. replace "-C /usr/local/bin" with a different path if desired.

     change your working directory to the directory you downloaded the archive and checksum files to.